JMRI: Frequently Asked Questions (General)

 automate train operation?

 Yes, in many different ways.

-- Can I use JMRI to do more than one of these things at the same time?
+- do more than one of these things at the same time?

 - JMRI has so many features, where do I start?